 The climate crisis is a political, social and ethical issue, rather than a purely environmental one.
 It is caused by an unsustainable economic model that unequally distributes wealth and power in the world.
 At the same time, it exacerbates this inequality by affecting those who are least responsible the most.
 Peoples and countries with low incomes and long histories of oppression are the ones facing the worst impacts of climate change, despite having contributed the least to causing it.

-The urgency of tackling the climate crisis is evident and largely undisputed.
-But we have to speed up our efforts and work with people and organizations everywhere to effectively combat it.
+We must speed up our efforts and work with people and organizations everywhere to effectively combat the climate crisis.
 Hivos believes that locally-shaped climate solutions can bring about the transformational change necessary to turn the tide.
-And we believe that the climate crisis is not only an environmental problem.
-It is also a societal challenge with ethical and human rights aspects.

 Influencing local, regional and international climate policies starts with linking and empowering groups that are disproportionally impacted by climate change.
 Although they often lead change in their climate-stricken communities, they are rarely heard in climate decision-making.
 These women, Indigenous peoples, youth, urban poor, and small farmers must own, participate in and benefit from climate action.
 Therefore, we focus on building a strong movement of civil society organizations that represent a wide range of constituencies and are willing to unite behind a common climate agenda.
 We use an inclusive and rights-based approach and recognize the importance of care and respect for all forms of life.

-Our Climate Justice programming has four focal areas:
+Our Climate Justice programming has three focal areas: